philimon-reset/SoftRenderer/README.md

 ## Overview

-This project is a 3D rendering engine implemented in pure C#, which supports both **rasterization** and **ray tracing** rendering techniques.
-The goal is to provide an efficient and flexible renderer that can showcase real-time graphics using a rasterizer and high-quality offline rendering with a ray tracer.
+This project is a 3D rendering engine implemented in pure C#, currently supporting **rasterization** as the main rendering technique.
+The goal is to provide an efficient and flexible renderer that can showcase real-time graphics using a rasterizer.

 ### Key Features

 - **Rasterizer**: Implements a real-time renderer using techniques such as z-buffering, shading, and texturing.
-- **Ray Tracer**: Implements a path-tracing ray tracer supporting reflections, refractions, shadows, and global illumination.
-- **Material Support**: Supports different materials like Lambertian, Phong, and specular reflection models.
-- **Lighting**: Implements point, directional, and ambient lighting models.
-- **Anti-aliasing**: Optional supersampling for smoother images.
-- **Scene Parsing**: Load 3D models from OBJ files.
-- **Multithreading**: Parallel rendering using multithreading for performance optimization in ray tracing.
+- **Model Upload**: Supports loading 3D models in `.ply` format for visualization.
+Uploaded models are automatically rendered using the rasterizer.

 ## Table of Contents